 Ada joined the School of Health Sciences in 2014.
 She has held previous positions as a researcher and lecturer in Higher Education, and as a clinical studies officer with the National Institute of Health Research.
 She is a sociologist and registered mental health nurse, with experience of teaching and convening undergraduate and postgraduate curriculums.

 Ada was awarded the prestigious national Mary Seacole Leadership Award 2016/2017, in recognition of her research towards improving the care and outcomes of people who use mental health services.
-Funding from this award is being used to study The Lived Experiences of Black and Minority Ethnic (BME) patients within a High Security Hospital.
+Funding from this award was used to study The Lived Experiences of Black and Minority Ethnic (BME) patients within a High Security Hospital.
 Ada was appointed the Royal College of Nursing Representative for Reducing Restraint and Restrictive Practices through her PhD, which examined The Uses of Coercive Measures within a High Security Hospital.
 She is an Honorary Researcher with the Nottinghamshire Healthcare NHS Foundation Trust.

 Ada teaches and convenes modules on undergraduate and postgraduate curriculums.

 Ada teaches on the BSc (Hons), MNursSci (Hons) and GEN (Hons) Nursing programmes.
 She is a personal tutor and dissertation supervisor to mental health nursing students on each of these courses and is a facilitator for Person Centred Nursing Care (B7103), Personal and Professional Effectiveness for Nursing (B7204), and Diverse Perspectives on Care Assessment, Planning, Delivery and Decision Making (B742SG).